-F5 Supervision of system performance
+F.5 Supervision of system performance

-Please inform, indicating its main characteristics, if the Company has at least

-F.5.1 The activities of the audit committee in overseeing ICFR, as well as whether the entity has an internal audit function whose duties include providing support to the committee in its work of supervising the internal control system, including ICFR.
+Please inform, indicating its main characteristics, if the Company has at least entity has an internal audit function whose duties include providing support to the committee in its work of supervising the internal control system, including ICFR.
 Additionally, describe the scope of ICFR assessment made during the year and the procedure through which the person responsible prepares the assessment reports on its results, whether the company has an action plan describing possible corrective measures, and whether its impact on financial reporting is considered.